-Fire safety requirements, such as fire ratings and access standards, significantly influence an ADU’s design, materials, and overall costs.
+Fire safety requirements, such as fire ratings and access standards, significantly influence an ADU’s feasibility, design, materials, and overall costs.
 While it’s crucial to adhere to necessary safety measures, homeowners should also avoid unnecessary upgrades that may not provide real benefits.
 Thoughtful planning, grounded in the right balance of compliance, safety and practicality, can make all the difference in navigating these requirements effectively.

 Fire Rating and Fire-Rated Construction for ADUs

 Fire rating refers to the specific requirements outlined in the California Fire Code (CFC) to protect your ADU’s structural integrity during a fire.
 These requirements dictate the materials and construction methods used to enhance fire resistance.
-While California mandates a strong baseline for fire safety, certain situations – such as high fire zones or close proximity to property lines or other structures – demand more rigorous fire-rated construction standards.
-Below, we explore when fire ratings apply to ADUs, the factors that trigger additional requirements, and the practical implications for your project.

 When Higher Fire Ratings Apply to ADU Construction